spec-first/connexion/README.rst

 TODOs
 -----

-If you'd like to become a more consistent contributor to Connexion, we'd love your help working on these:
+If you'd like to become a more consistent contributor to Connexion, we'd love your help working on these we have a list of `issues where we are looking for contributions`_.

-- Additional ways to handle OAuth 2 authentications
-- Overriding default validation error message
-- Documentation (Response handling, Passing arguments to functions, etc)

-Check our `issues waffle board`_ for more info.

 Thanks
 ===================